IT Management for Business BSc (Hons)

 The Terms and Conditions of Admission describe to applicants holding an offer of a place to study at RGU, the principal rights, duties and obligations of both the applicant and the University prior to enrolling on a course of study.

-A Graduate Level Apprenticeship synchronises theoretical learning with practical experience.
+A Graduate Apprenticeship synchronises theoretical learning with practical experience.

-With each course tailored to the company, the GLA programme offers benefits to both the employee and the employer, meeting the long term development needs of both business and student.
+With each course tailored to the company, the GA programme offers benefits to both the employee and the employer, meeting the long term development needs of both business and student.

-Students exiting with a GLA degree qualification will be on route to employment in the following areas:
+Students exiting with a GA degree qualification will be on route to employment in the following areas:

 - IT Consultancy